 This was real life in that day of arranged marriages.
 Jesus chose an event this common and this important to teach about the Kingdom of God.
-The one whose son is getting married is not some ordinary guy—he is a king.
+Here is the elaborate parable: The one whose son is getting married is not some ordinary guy—he is a king.
 Everyone knows his name and lives in his shadow.
 It would follow that an invitation to the wedding of a prince would be treasured by all who were chosen.

 Rejection in the Kingdom

 Such was not the case.
 The guest list was a large one as servants hand delivered invitations throughout the kingdom.
 For a reason we are not given, those invited to the wedding refused the invitation.
 The king sent more servants to the chosen ones with details of the royal preparations.
 It was time to come to the feast.
 They made fun of the king and went about the more important details of their self-centered lives.
 They even killed the king’s messengers.
 It is not good to reject and then insult a king and then kill his men.
 He sent an army to destroy both them and their city.